 Recycling

-The intensity of aluminum use in transportation is rising as its unique properties (e.g., light weight and strength) and recyclability contribute to reducing greenhouse gas emissions.
+Aluminum use in transportation is rising because of its unique properties of strength and light weight.
+Its recyclability contributes to reducing greenhouse gas emissions.

 Secondary aluminum production requires 95% less energy than primary aluminum production, thereby reducing carbon emissions and costs to businesses and consumers.